 Train Stations in Xinjiang

-- If you’re taking any train longer than 8 hours (which is most all of them here in Xinjiang), for your own sanity you really ought to avoid the hard seats.
+If you’re taking any train longer than 8 hours (which is most all of them here in Xinjiang), for your own sanity you really ought to avoid the hard seats.
 It’s just not fun.
 I’m sure there are plenty of people who’ve lived here a few years in China that could tell some good stories.

 - Urumqi is the primary point of departure, although there are a couple trains that begin in Kuytun.

 - Best VPNs for China in 2018 (that still work despite the ban) - August 31, 2018

 - How I Got a China Driver’s License in Xinjiang - August 20, 2018